nicocti/digitalculture/README.md

 ## 🦾 Parts of the digital revolution

 **The digital revolution is everywhere.** It invites itself into all debates, abolishes borders, shakes up norms and imposes a universal language.
 It is transforming whole sections of the traditional economy thanks to dematerialization and disintermediation. **But the digital is moving away from the Californian dream**, relaxed, idealistic and libertarian.
-Exponential digitalization brings its share of concerns: domination of economic interests, dystopian surveilance, destruction of values and jobs, dilution and dispossession of identity.
+Exponential digitalization brings its share of concerns: domination of economic interests, dystopian surveillance, destruction of values and jobs, dilution and dispossession of identity.

 But the digital world escapes any established standards of governance, public and corporate ones. **In order to recover some control over this revolution shaking up democracies, public space and public policies, we need to better understand how it works.**